dwave-training/foundations-for-quantum-programming/Numpy_Package/README.md

     - The second portion, `D[x[-1], x[0]]`, adds the distance between the last location and the start.
     - Taking the minimum of this expression over all possible permutations of `x` yields the shortest itinerary.

-For this assignment, the goal is to use `numpy` to create an `n × n` distance array and a `1-D` array with randomly ordered elements using common built-in functions.
+For this assignment, the goal is to use `numpy` to create an $n × n$ distance array and a 1-D array with randomly ordered elements using common built-in functions.
 Then, compute a few values based on these arrays.
 Assume the total number of locations to visit is $n = 5$.

 ## Exercise